 • Vegetables: Onion, garlic and carrots.

-• Broth or water: Low sodium chicken stock from a carton, bouillon cube diluted in water, chicken broth or chicken broth in Instant Pot will work.
-Or just use cold water but this hearty meal will be less flavorful.
+• Chicken broth: Low sodium chicken broth from a carton, bouillon cube or base diluted with water, chicken broth or chicken broth made in Instant Pot will work.
+Or just use cold water but this dish will be less flavorful.

 • Spices: Ground cumin, dried thyme, dried oregano, salt and pepper.
 You can also add any of your favorite spices like garlic powder, onion powder or Italian seasoning to taste.